tripl-to/proposal/README.md

 An NFT distributed database will make all that obsolete.
 The availability and the price are always public.

 In the most simple operation the _host_ publish what they want to sell and its price.
-The _traveler_ interact with the blockchain and get that price.
+The _traveler_ interact with the block-chain and get that price.

 _Host_ can drop rooms at a fixed price or to an auction.
 They can also set if they are allowing re-sales and a fee for the resale.
 Of course, there are cancellation fees.